 Material Handling Specialist, Brian Hester, brings expertise to the table.

-Advanced Equipment Company Material Handling Specialist, Brian Hester, likes solving the big problems.
-As an electrical engineer with 13 years of experience working in the automated guided vehicle (AGV) industry prior to joining the AEC team, Brian already had a wide range of experience that could be applied to challenges particular to the material handling world.
+Material Handling Specialist, Brian Hester, likes solving the big problems.
+As an electrical engineer with 13 years of experience working in the Automated Guided Vehicle (AGV) industry prior to joining Advanced Equipment Company (AEC), Brian already had a wide range of experience that could be applied to challenges particular to the material handling world.

 Always on the go, whether for work or in his free time as a cyclist and triathlete, Brian was still able to take a few minutes to talk to us about his 20 years of material handling and storage solutions experience.

 Tell me a little about your background.
 How did you get started in

 I trained in electrical engineering at UNC Charlotte, then joined a local AGV company.
 That led into a project engineer position for over a 13-year span.